Applying to Muskingum

 For International Students

 Are you coming to Muskingum from outside of the United States?
 Follow the application process outlined in International Student Admission.

 Muskingum Adult Students

 MAP is a bachelor's degree program designed primarily for adult students who have earned a significant amount of academic credit toward a bachelor’s degree, who find that evening and weekend classes best meet their needs.

-Information for students pursuing the Master of Information Strategy, Systems and Technology (MISST), Master of Arts in Education (MAE), Master of Arts in Teaching (MAT) as well as students taking coursework needed for additional teacher licensure.
+Information for students pursuing the Master of Information Strategy, Systems and Technology (MISST), Master of Arts in Education (MAE), Master of Arts in Teaching (MAT) as well as educators pursuing an additional licensure or endorsement.

 Involves the standard Undergraduate academic program, but the financial aid opportunities are distinct.
 View all resources for international programs.

 For students who hold a bachelor's degree but who are taking additional undergraduate courses for purposes of obtaining teacher licensure, students who are pursuing a second bachelor's degree, post-secondary options students and transient students.